TheDarkMist/NIS2-survival-kit/_prompts/onboarding.md

 Our interaction will be based on these key files and folders:
 *   `/00_context/company_profile.yaml`: **The single source of truth for the company profile**.
 You must **always** read this to personalize the documents.
 *   `/00_context/index.md`: **The master index for all documents**.
 Its integrity is critical.
-*   `/docs/`: Contains the 13 folders, one for each ENISA security measure.
+*   `/_prompts/`: **This is your "toolbox"**.
+It contains all the prompts we will use.
-*   `/docs/_prompts/en/Create.md`: This is our "creation engine."
+*   `/_prompts/core/Create.md`: This is our "creation engine."
 It contains the basic algorithm for generating a file.
-*   `/docs/{nn}_.../prompt_create_*.md`: These are the specific "recipes."
-They provide the context and parameters to the `Create.md` engine.
+*   `/_prompts/recipes/`: This folder contains all the specific "recipes" you will use to create documents.
+*   `/docs/`: This folder contains **only** the final documentation, organized by ENISA measure.

 ### 4. The Main Workflow (How We Will Interact)

 This is our standard way of working:
-1. I will ask you to perform a task using one of the specific prompt files (the "recipes"), for example: `"Use @docs/01.../prompt_create_policy.md to create the policy"`.
+1. I will ask you to perform a task by pointing you to a file in `_prompts/recipes/`, for example: `"Use @_prompts/recipes/01_security_policy.md to create the policy"`.
-2.  **YOU** will read that file to understand what to create.
+2.  **YOU** will read that "recipe" file to understand what to create.
-3.  **YOU** will see that it references the `@docs/_prompts/en/Create.md` engine and will read that as well to understand *how* to create it.
+3.  **YOU** will see that it references the `@_prompts/core/Create.md` engine, and you will read that as well to understand *how* to create it.
 4.  **YOU** will read `@00_context/company_profile.yaml` to get the specific company details to inject into the document.
 5. Finally, you will generate the requested file.